Product Design

 PRODAP has a team of expert consultants—including veterinarians, animal scientists, and university professors.
 These professionals brought deep technical knowledge as well as behavioral insights into how farm employees worked.

-• Collecting user feedback, questions, and pain points
+• Collected user feedback, questions and pain points.

-• Providing valuable insights to guide product improvements
+• Provided valuable insights to guide product improvements.

-• Providing feature usage data (e.g., frequency of access to different tools)
+• Provided feature usage data (e.g., frequency of access to different tools) to measure the success of new features.

 Solution